CyberFlameGO/svnpython/Doc/library/smtplib.rst

 .. method:: SMTP.quit()

    Terminate the SMTP session and close the connection.
-Return the result of the SMTP ``QUIT`` command.

-   .. versionchanged:: 2.6
-      Return a value.

 Low-level methods corresponding to the standard SMTP/ESMTP commands ``HELP``, ``RSET``, ``NOOP``, ``MAIL``, ``RCPT``, and ``DATA`` are also supported.